drewmarsh/base64-encoder-decoder/README.md

 # base64-encoder-decoder
-Web extension with both GUI and context menu tools for encoding/decoding base64 strings.
-Includes both light and dark themes.
-Supports encoding/decoding multiple times through a custom modifier (E.g. x2 Decode)
+This extension offers two ways to encode/decode base64 strings.
+Get the job done with either an intuitive and sleek popup GUI or by selecting any text within your browser and right-clicking it to reveal the available context menu options.
+Additionally, you can encode/decode by a custom modifier value (x2, x3, x4, etc).
+Also, you can choose between a sylish light or dark theme.

 # Download
 [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/base64-encode-decode/)